lendi-au/StackJanitor/README.md

 ![StackJanitor Architecture](./StackJanitor.png "StackJanitor Architecture")

-StackJanitor also works with Github and Bitbucket Pull request events.
-If your CloudFormation Stack has tag for specific git branch and repo, StackJanitor can clean up the Stack when pull request is merged or declined for the branch.
+StackJanitor can also delete stacks using either a Github or Bitbucket webhook.
+Our current workflow uses merged pull request events to trigger the webhook so that we can quickly delete stacks as part of our development workflow.

+To use this feature, your CloudFormation Stack must also be tagged with `BRANCH` and `REPOSITORY` in order for StackJanitor to find the stack associated with your branch/repository combination and delete it.

 ![StackJanitor Architecture](./StackJanitor-git.jpg "StackJanitor Architecture")